compose-spec/compose-spec/spec.md

 - `HOST` is `[IP:](port | range)`
 - `CONTAINER` is `port | range`
-- `PROTOCOL` to restrict port to specified protocol. `tcp` and `udp` values are defined by the specification, Compose offers support for platform-specific protocol names.
+- `PROTOCOL` to restrict port to specified protocol. `tcp` and `udp` values are defined by the Specification, Compose offers support for platform-specific protocol names.

 If host IP is not set, it binds to all network interfaces.
 Ports can be either a single